 Minor in Astrophysics

 Astrophysics brings together many disparate areas of physics—gravitational physics govern the evolution of galaxies and clusters, nuclear physics dominates the cores of stars, electromagnetism governs the radiation that we use to observe these objects.
-Students majoring in mathematics and computer Science, as well as other disciplines, are often fascinated by the questions raised by astrophysics.
-The minor in astrophysics requires a total of 26.0 credits in addition to the required prerequisite courses.
+Students majoring in mathematics and computer science, as well as other disciplines, are often fascinated by the questions raised by astrophysics.

 |Contemporary Physics I|